junxit/us-congress-bills-111/bill.md

       >       - **(II)** capture and containment of oil at or near the wellhead; and
       >       - **(III)** expanding operational capabilities and efficiency of remotely operated devices and mechanics;
       >     - **(ii)** safe and environmentally responsible deepwater exploration and production technologies, integrated systems, and architectures for enhancing oil and natural gas drilling and recovery, including under extreme conditions;
-      >     - **(iii)** methods and technologies for severe weather and ocean surface condition preparedness; and
+      >     - **(iii)** methods and technologies for severe weather and ocean surface condition preparedness;
+      >     - **(iv)** utilization of exploration and production methods and materials that reduce the potential impact of such activities on the environment; and
-      >     - **(iv)** other areas as determined appropriate by the Secretary.
+      >     - **(v)** other areas as determined appropriate by the Secretary.
       >   - **(B)** *Unconventional onshore resources* Awards from allocations under section 999H(d)(2) shall focus on research, development, demonstration, and commercial application activities in areas that include—
       >     - **(i)** advanced coalbed methane, deep drilling, natural gas production from tight sands, natural gas production from gas shales, stranded gas, innovative exploration and production techniques, and enhanced recovery techniques;
       >     - **(ii)** increased efficiency of energy use in exploration and production activities;
+      >     - **(iii)** utilization of exploration and production methods and materials that reduce the potential impact of such activities on the environment;
-      >     - **(iii)** recovery, utilization, reduction, and improved management of produced water from exploration and production activities; and
+      >     - **(iv)** recovery, utilization, reduction, and improved management of produced water from exploration and production activities; and
-      >     - **(iv)** accident prevention and environmental mitigation of unconventional natural gas and other petroleum resources exploration and production.
+      >     - **(v)** accident prevention and mitigation of unconventional natural gas and other petroleum resources exploration and production.
       >   - **(C)** *Small producers* Awards from allocations under section 999H(d)(3) shall be made to consortia consisting of small producers or organized primarily for the benefit of small producers, and shall focus on areas that include—
       >     - **(i)** safety and accident prevention, environmental mitigation, waste reduction, reduction of energy use, and well control and systems integrity;
       >     - **(ii)** complex geology involving rapid changes in the type and quality of the oil and gas reserves across the reservoir;
       >     - **(iii)** low reservoir pressure and unconventional natural gas reservoirs in coalbeds, deep reservoirs, tight sands, or shales; and
       >     - **(iv)** advancing energy efficient, safe, and environmentally responsible production of unconventional oil reservoirs in tar sands and oil shales.
-      >   - **(D)** *Safety, accident prevention, and mitigation technology research and development by the department* Awards from allocations under section 999H(d)(4) shall focus on safety, accident prevention, and mitigation research, development, demonstration, and commercial application activities in areas that may include—
+      >   - **(D)** *Safety, and accident prevention and mitigation, technology research and development by the department* Awards from allocations under section 999H(d)(4) shall focus on safety, and accident prevention and mitigation, research, development, demonstration, and commercial application activities in areas that may include—
       >     - **(i)** improved technologies and best management practices for enhanced well integrity including—
       >       - **(I)** cementing;
       >       - **(II)** casing;